PytorMuhammad/multilingual-ai-voice-tutor-to-learn-English/README.md

 pip install -r requirements.txt

-Set Up API Keys:Configure API keys in the Streamlit sidebar for:
+Set Up API Keys:Configure your API keys in the Streamlit sidebar:

-OpenAI (Whisper, ChatGPT, TTS)
+🔑 OpenAI (for Whisper, ChatGPT, TTS)
-ElevenLabs (TTS)
+🔑 ElevenLabs (for TTS)
-Azure Cognitive Services (TTS)
+🔑 Azure Cognitive Services (for TTS)

 Run the Application:Launch the app with: